Snapr/html-projects/js-native.md

 The API may return an error when attempting an upload.

-* 500 response code - Something has gone very wrong, this has been logged and should be fixed on the server.
-Pause the queue and display generic error message. "upload failed due to server error".
+* 500 response code - Something has gone wrong, it may be temporary, or a bigger problem.
+Pause the queue and display a generic alert.
+"Upload Error: Server Error".
+The user can then choose to un-pause the queue and try again, or cancel their upload if it continues to fail.

+* An error response with type `authentication.authentication_required`, i.e:

+`{
+    "success": false,
+    "date": TIMESTAMP,
+    "error": {
+        "type": "authentication.authentication_required",
+        "message": "ERROR MESSAGE"
+    }
+}`

-* An error response with type `authentication.authentication_required` - Valid authentication was not provided, invalidate current token and prompt user to log in.
+- Valid authentication was not provided.
+Display an alert "Upload Error: Invalid login details", invalidate current token, call the logout function, and direct the user to the root level page.

-* An error response with type `validation.duplicate_upload` - This file has been uploaded before, tell the user.
+* An error response with type `validation.duplicate_upload` - This file has been uploaded before, display an alert "Upload Error: This image has been uploaded before".
+Cancel the upload and remove it from the queue.

-* An error response with type `validation.corrupt_file` - This file is not a valid JPEG, try to convert or recreate it, tell the user.
+* An error response with type `validation.corrupt_file` - This file is not a valid JPEG.
+Display an alert "Upload Error: Invalid File".
+Cancel the upload and remove it from the queue.

 #### Sharing errors